 Support people facing disaster and fleeing violence today by contributing to our Ukraine Crisis Appeal today.

-More than 311,915 displaced people received food and 74,419 individuals received clean water
+More than 1.9 million displaced people received food and 330,000 individuals received clean water

 More than 100,000 people accessed basic family medicines and 800,000 people received hygiene supplies

 290,000 people accessed psychosocial support services, including vulnerable children